Gazivoda Lake: History

 The construction of Gazivoda cost $90 million.
 Half of it was financed by the fund for infrastructure development of Yugoslavia, a fund which was paid for by taxation in all federal republics and autonomous regions.
 The other 50% was financed by loans from the World Bank.
 The dissolution of Yugoslavia in the 1990s and the independence of Kosovo in 2008 have resulted in a dispute between the Republic of Serbia and the Kosovo about the ownership of Gazivoda.
 Serbian sources maintain that it should be recognized as the legal owner of the project as most loan obligations were transferred to Serbia in the post-Yugoslav era.
 Kosovan sources maintain that the legal entity responsible for the loans by the World Bank was the Socialist Autonomous Province of Kosovo, while Serbia as a legal entity was not involved in the financing of the project.
 Kosovo further asserts that indemnities to the people that were relocated both in the Autonomous Province and Kosovo and Serbia were paid solely by the institutions of Province of Kosovo.

-The dam is currently controlled by the Serbs habituating North of Kosovo, Serbs loyal to Serbia.

 Archeological findings

-In the area of the Ibar basin, a Roman necropolis and the medieval court of queen consort Helen of Anjou was located in Brnjak, near Zubin Potok where she founded a vocational course for poor girls that locals have called the first school for women in the Balkans.
+In the area of the Ibar basin, a Roman necropolis and the medieval court of Helen of Anjou, Queen of Serbia was located in Brnjak, near Zubin Potok where she founded a vocational course for poor girls that locals have called the first school for women in the Balkans.
 In the lake, tombstones, possibly medieval artifacts, Serbian Orthodox churches, and 19th-century houses have been found.
 Whether they are related to ancient and medieval periods remains unclear.
 A team of Russian archaeologists has undertaken the project of mapping archaeological findings in the lake and investigating any possible links to antiquity.